nyacly/runyoro-llm-data-pipeline/README.md

 *   `--processed_data_path`: Path to the directory containing your processed `.txt` files (e.g., `./processed_data/processed_text`).
 Each `.txt` file will be treated as a document for training.
 *   `--model_name`: The name of a pre-trained model from Hugging Face Transformers to use as a base.
 For initial experimentation, `gpt2` is a good starting point.
 For low-resource languages, you might consider smaller models or multilingual models that can be further fine-tuned.
 *   `--output_dir`: The directory where the trained model and tokenizer will be saved.
+*   `--tokenizer_dir`: Directory where the tokenizer will be stored.
+If it does not exist, it will be created and trained from the processed text.
+*   `--vocab_size`: Vocabulary size to use when training the tokenizer.

 **Expected Results during Training:**